any-docs/css/content/guides/masking/clipping/index.md

 sidebar: cssref
 ---

 CSS clipping enables you to define visible portions of an element while hiding other parts, effectively "clipping" its content within a specific shape or area.
 With clipping, elements aren't limited to being rendered as rectangles and can be designed in visually engaging ways.
-This guide explores the {{cssxref("clip-path")}} property along with some examples.
+This guide explores the `clip-path` property along with some examples.

 ## CSS clipping